 Once registration is verified and the application is processed, a paper ballot is mailed to the designated address beginning 30 days prior to Election Day.
 You can track the status of your absentee ballot here.
 The absentee ballot request page requires a voter’s name, date of birth and city of residence.
 Once that is entered, a grid will show whether the voter’s request was accepted or rejected, the date it was delivered, and the date when the completed ballot was returned to the clerk.

-Vote in person Vote in person at the Searsport Lion's building, 42 Prospect Street, 8am to 8pm.
+Vote in person Vote in person at the Searsport Community Building (old Lion's Club), 42 Prospect Street, 8am to 8pm.